Obama Calls On Congress To Have 'Courage' On Health Care

 I think of the troops and the cops and the first responders that I've met who have put themselves at risk for strangers they will never know.
 And business owners who make every kind of sacrifice they can to make sure that their workers have a shot.
 And workers who take the risk of starting a new career, retraining at my age.
 Kids in the Peace Corps working to build bridges of understanding in other nations and spread the same values that helped bring down an iron curtain, banish the scourge of apartheid, expand the boundaries of human freedom.

 I think of dreamers who suppress their fears to keep working and striving in the only country they've ever called home.
-And every American who stands up for immigrants because they know that their parents or grandparents or great grandparents were immigrants too, and they know that America is an idea that only grows stronger with each new person who adopts our common creed.
+And every American who stands up for immigrants because they know that their parents or grandparents or great-grandparents were immigrants too, and they know that America is an idea that only grows stronger with each new person who adopts our common creed.

 I think of every young activist who answers the injustices still embedded in our criminal justice system not with violence, not with despair, but with peaceful protests and analysis and constructive recommendations for change.